a-spasov/SoftUni-JavaScript-Advanced-Module-January2021/JS Advanced/02. Arrays and Nested Arrays/README.txt

 The input comes as array of number elements.
 The output is return on the console on a single line, separated by space.

+09. Biggest Element
+Write a function that finds the biggest element inside a matrix.
+The input comes as array of arrays, containing number elements (2D matrix of numbers).
+The output is the return value of your function.
+Find the biggest element and return it.